St. Berchmans Higher Secondary School: History

 The boys' school was founded in 1891 by the French Jesuit Charles Lavigne, the first bishop of Changanacherry, as a residential (boarding) school on the wish of the commoners to provide their children access to primary education in English.
 Until 1997, students were admitted to Grades 5 through 10.
 In the 1998–99 school year, the school expanded to include Grades 11 and 12.
 Now the school's higher secondary studies include four science batches and two commerce batches.
 Built on a 10-acre campus with more than 3,000 students, St. Berchmans is one of the largest schools in Changanacherry.
 The school is part of the corporate management of schools in the Archdiocese of Changanassery.
+Starting from the academic year 2025-26, the Higher Secondary section of the school started admitting girl students as well.